rjshap/AutoSharesAPI/api-documentation/authentication/README.md

 &#x20;

-if using code language such as Django,
+## If using code language such as Django,

 create an `.env` file in your project directory.
 This file will hold your client keys and other configuration details